-Online casino gambling and sports betting are not legal in Minnesota as of 2026.
-However, sweepstakes casinos are fully legal for Minnesota residents under US promotional sweepstakes law, offering a legal way to enjoy casino-style games online.
+Real-money online casino gambling and sports betting are not legal in Minnesota as of 2026.
+However, sweepstakes casinos are available to Minnesota residents 18+ as promotional sweepstakes — the same legal category that covers free-to-enter contests from major consumer brands like McDonald's Monopoly and Pepsi's "Play to Win" promotions — offering an available way to enjoy casino-style games online.

 Last Updated: April 3, 2026